 1. Inquire About HVAC Insurance Coverage

 The first thing you need to do is to ask for coverage.
 This process involves inquiring of each insurance company about the specific insurance you need, including their deductibles and premiums.
 Be sure to confirm that policies cover HVAC insurance claims specifically.
-Some carriers cover some contractors but not others.
+Some carriers cover certain contractors but not others.

 2. Provide Necessary Information

 The application is the start of the underwriting process.
 The insurance company needs to understand how to insure the HVAC business.
 Whether online or over the phone, the application requires pertinent business information, such as logistic information for jobs and financials regarding your company.
-They’ll also need licensing and business experience information.
+Most also need licensing and business experience information.

 Some information to have prepared ahead of time includes:

 - Number of employees

 - Driving records or driver’s license for everyone driving company vehicles

 - Explanation of your business and nature of work

 “Typically, in order to apply, you’ll need to answer all the usual questions about revenue, whether the business is run from home or an office, the number of years you’ve been in business, and the amount of work subcontracted.
 Things can get more complicated depending on the percentage of work that you subcontract, as some insurance carriers will not allow over 20%.”

 Negotiating terms is not haggling over price.
 Insurance carriers have to follow very specific underwriting risk assessment guidelines.
 But you can negotiate the options being offered.
 Consider the limits of coverage and ask about increases and decreases.
 While equipment limits often have a major impact on price, liability is usually negligible to overall pricing.